 History of the Neapolitan Mastiff

-Tales and images of the Neapolitan mastiff date back as early as 700 B.C.
-In fact, you can thank Alexander the Great for their great reverence and good looks.
+Tales and images of the Neapolitan Mastiff date back as early as 700 B.C., according to the AKC.
+In fact, Alexander the Great is credited for their great reverence and good looks.
 In the fourth century B.C., he crossed his famous giant war dogs with short-haired Indian dogs to create a breed known as the molossus, which he used in battle.

-The Romans took note and later adopted the molossus breed for their own use in combat and hunting and eventually crossed them with other large breeds to create an even bigger and intimidating canine: the mastino.
+The Romans took note and later adopted the molossus breed for their own use in combat and hunting.
+They eventually crossed these dogs with other large breeds to create an even larger and more intimidating canine: the mastino.

-The dog soon became a national treasure in Italy and six of them were reportedly shown in the first dog show in Naples in 1946.
-Italian painter Piero Scanziani drafted the breed standard in 1948 and the Italian Kennel Club officially recognized the breed the following year.
+The Neapolitan Mastiff soon became a national treasure in Italy, and six of them were reportedly shown in the first dog show in Naples in 1946.
+Italian painter Piero Scanziani drafted the breed standard in 1948, then the Italian Kennel Club officially recognized the breed the following year.

 The breed spread throughout Europe in the 1970s and soon made its way to America.
-The United States Neapolitan Mastiff Club became the primary register for the breed in the 1990s and the American Kennel Club officially accepted the Neapolitan mastiff into the Working Group in 2004.
+The United States Neapolitan Mastiff Club became the primary register for the breed in the 1990s.
+In 2004, the American Kennel Club officially accepted the Neapolitan Mastiff into the Working Group.

 Neapolitan Mastiff Care

-While Neapolitan mastiffs can be couch potatoes, you should still walk yours at least twice daily.
+While Neapolitan Mastiffs can be couch potatoes, owners should still ensure they're active for about 20 minutes at least twice daily.
 They do not require a lot of exercise, but regular walks are crucial for managing weight and joint health.

-As puppies, this big breed is a different story.
-Neapolitan mastiff puppies are generally energetic and playful, but it is up to you to know when enough is enough.
+As puppies, this giant breed is a different story.
+Neapolitan Mastiff puppies are generally energetic and playful, but it is up to their owners to know when enough is enough.
 Because their bones are so big, joints can be easily damaged.
-To prevent this, limit your puppy’s running and jumping activity and make sure they do not climb up stairs too quickly.
-Keep an eye on them, especially in warm weather as they are prone to overheating, and stop play before your pup gets too tired.
+It's important to limit your puppy’s running and jumping activity while ensuring they do not climb up stairs too quickly.
+Keep an eye on them—especially in warm weather, as they are prone to overheating—and stop play before your pup gets too tired.